By Dennis Schulting

 Second, though Kant sometimes identifies objective validity with truth, in the cases where he does so it concerns empirical cognition of an object, not just a statement possibly being true or false, in other words, correspondence to an object and not logical truth (e.g. B816/A788; A125).
 Van Cleve understandably wondered whether Kant meant by the objective validity of a judgement that the judgement would perforce be true, which is what seems implied by his statements in §19 (given what he says about the copula in judgement), but of course, as Van Cleve also rightly asserts, this can’t be the case (see my account in Chapter 4; cf. Chapter 3).

 But if objective validity is not concerned with a judgement being either true or false, there is no problem with Kant stating that a judgement’s objective validity lies in the copula of a judgement “This body is heavy”, say, for objective validity concerns here, as I delineated in KRS, the original relation or intentionality towards the object of my judgement, regardless of the question whether the judgement is empirically true or false (that is, whether this particular body has a particular weight).
 The objective validity concerns the necessary unity among the representations in a judgement, i.e. its form, whereas the content of a judgement is empirical and contingent; this includes the empirical predicates that are attributed, truly or falsely, to an object of judgement.
 I can falsely attribute a certain predicate to an object in any arbitrary judgement P, but the necessary unity among or objective validity of the representational constituents P is invariant, for they are necessarily “combined in the object” in order to be about the object.
-Identifying objective validity with truth value, as does Watt like most commentators, makes it hard to understand how a judgement, on Kant’s definition in §19, can be false, that is, not correspond to, or be “combined in”, the object, precisely why Van Cleve was puzzled about Kant’s notion of objective validity (I address Van Cleve’s legitimate worry, which Watt doesn’t consider, in detail in Chapters 3 and 4).
+Identifying objective validity with truth value, as does Watt like most commentators, makes it hard to understand how a judgement, on Kant’s definition in §19, can be false, that is, not correspond to, or for its representations not to be “combined in”, the object, precisely why Van Cleve was puzzled about Kant’s notion of objective validity (I address Van Cleve’s legitimate worry, which Watt doesn’t consider, in detail in Chapters 3 and 4).

 When Watt refers to §19 in the B-Deduction he uses the analytic judgement “A body is extended” (which is of course to make his point about objective validity also being a characteristic of analytic judgements), but this is inapposite in the context of Kant’s discussion there; it is clear that for Kant the objective validity of a judgement has to do with how representations are necessarily “combined in the object” (B142).
 See also B137, where Kant clearly associates objective validity with the relation to the object: